wiggocd/linux-dotfiles/readme.md

-# dotfiles
+# linux-dotfiles
-A configuration for Arch Linux.
+A configuration for Arch Linux